 The eye area is very sensitive, and with all that eye makeup it needs extra care.
 I highly recommend taking off your eye makeup first and doing it separately.
 Just grab a liquid eye makeup remover to saturate in cotton and take it off.

 Other stuff I have hear about but never tried is cleansing milk and cold cream.
 I would definitely like to try those out in the future though.
 So those are all my methods!
 As you can see every method has its pros and cons.
 Also take into consideration of cost and skin-type, what works for me may not work for you.
-Another note: Never take off your makeup in the shower!
-The shower water is too hot for your face and not good for you.
 Please let me know what you think of these methods in the comments and feel free to share your favorite method!

 Come say hi to me on Instagram!😊